Claverack Free Library

-A New Home, A New Chapter
+The Claverack Free Library is one of the eleven Columbia County public libraries that allow free museum pass requests through their website.

+Current facilities

 After many years of fundraising and phased construction, the Claverack Free Library moved into its new home in the completely renovated and repurposed A.B.
 Shaw firehouse at 9 State Route 9H on October 26, 2019.
 Ultimately, the capital campaign raised $2.8 million from individuals, private foundations, local businesses, and New York State Library Construction grants, and the new library opened free of debt.
 The new library – fully accessible and modernized with an elevator and energy-efficient systems – now spans 11,000 square feet to house the library’s print and digital collection, a dedicated children’s room, teen space, local history room, and a large, multi-use community and cultural center for enhanced programming and gatherings.

 The library’s board of trustees is exploring options for the future of the former library building at 629 State Route 23B, which was listed on the National Register of Historic Places in 1998.